eswar2001/urlShortner/README.md

 <!--- If you're not sure which open license to use see https://choosealicense.com/--->

 This project uses the following license: [MIT License](https://choosealicense.com/licenses/mit/).

+# System Requiremnts

+Our URL shortening system should meet the following requirements:

+## Functional Requirements:

+1. Given a URL, our service should generate a shorter and unique alias of it.
+This is called a short link.
+This link should be short enough to be easily copied and pasted into applications.
+2. When users access a short link, our service should redirect them to the original link.
+3. Links will expire after a standard default timespan.
+Users should be able to specify the expiration time.

+## Non-Functional Requirements:

+1. The system should be highly available.
+This is required because, if our service is down, all the URL redirections will start failing.
+2. URL redirection should happen in real-time with minimal latency.
+3. Shortened links should not be guessable (not predictable).

+## Extended Requirements:

+1. Our service should also be accessible through REST APIs by other services.